qiyfoundation/Qiy-Scheme/Functional Specification.md

 ### 4.4.2 Media
-_Qiy Users_ can use different media to connect as illustrated in this diagram:
+[Qiy Users](#qiy-users) can use different media to connect as illustrated in this diagram:

 ![Media](./images/Connect.png)

 #### 4.4.2.1 The web
-_Qiy Users_ can connect by transfering a token as a query parameter in a website address:
+[Qiy Users](#qiy-users) can connect by transfering a token as a query parameter in a website address:

 ![Connect using a token in a website address](./images/connect-using-a-token-in-a-website-address.png)

 #### 4.4.2.2 Print
-_Qiy Users_ can convert the token to a QR Code and use various 'Print'-media to connect:
+[Qiy Users](#qiy-users) can convert the token to a QR Code and use various 'Print'-media to connect:

 ![Present proposal containing a QR Code](./images/present-proposal-containing-a-qr-code.png)

-The QR Code can be used as follows to create the _Connection_:
+The QR Code can be used as follows to create the [Connection](#connection):

 ![Connect using a QR Code](./images/connect-using-a-qr-code.png)